You turn on the AC or heater, and there is a strange musty smell. It is kind of damp, a little earthy, and definitely not right.

 Here’s the truth: That smell could be mold hiding inside your air ducts.

 And while it might seem harmless at first, mold in your duct system can make you sick and even lead to bigger problems.
-This includes worsened allergies, unexplained headaches, poor indoor air quality, and even long-term damage to your home.
+This includes worsened allergies, unexplained headaches, poor indoor air quality, and even long-term damage to your home, which is why professional air duct cleaning in new jersey is often the fastest way to stop mold at the source.

 The tricky part?